 - Better Communication

 - More Involvement

-December 1983, MSA works to pass first Out of State Snowmobile Permit.
-Passed and goes into effect April 1 1984
+December 1983 MSA worked to pass the first Out of State Snowmobile Permit.
+It was passed and went into effect April 1,1984.

 February 1984 MSA held its second annual meeting in Cadillac.
-MSA now has 908 members and 18 council member areas.
-Hot button issues at the convention were 3 wheeler issues on trails, get a return of gas tax dollars, early retirement from DNR, new out of state user fees.
+MSA now had 908 members and 18 council member areas.
+Hot button issues at the convention were 3 wheeler issues on the trails, getting a return of gas tax dollars, early retirement from DNR and new out of state user fees.

 December 1984 with pressure from the UP lodging facilities and MN, WI, IN, and OH saying they would boycott the state snowmobile trails, on the last day of the legislative year they remove the Out of State Permit.